Plasmodium falciparum plasmodial trophozoite infecting an erythrocyte

 Copyright 2007 Dennis Kunkel Microscopy, Inc.

 Caption: Plasmodium falciparum plasmodial trophozoite (young trophozoite stage) infecting an erythrocyte (red blood cell).
-The trophozoite stage has a distinct parasitophorous vacuolar membrane (yellow) that surrounds the parasite outer membrane (purple).
-The trophozoite cytoplasm contains a nucleus (blue) with nucleolus (green), a mitochondrion (orange), ribosomes (burgundy) and food vacuole with ingested hemoglobin (dark pink).
+The trophozoite stage has a distinct parasitophorous vacuolar membrane (blue) that surrounds the parasite outer membrane (yellow).
+The trophozoite cytoplasm contains a nucleus (steel blue) with nucleolus (blue), a mitochondrion (red), ribosomes (purple) and food vacuole with ingested hemoglobin (brown).
 Malaria is caused by Plasmodium spp., parasitic single-celled protozoans called plasmodia.
 Malaria is spread to humans by species of tropical mosquitoes (Anopheles species).
 Infection spreads from the liver to the blood, where the plasmodium multiplies inside red blood cells.
 The plasmodial parasite reproduces asexually in the red blood cells significantly destroying many red blood cells.
 There are four stages of the parasite that develop in human red blood cells - merozoite stage, ring stage, trophozoite stage and schizont stage.
 Release of mature Plasmodium merozoites results in further infection and produces bouts of shivering fever (paroxysms) and sweating that may be fatal.
 Magnification*: x4,920 Type: TEM

 *(Magnifications are based on a 35mm slide image of 24mm in the narrow dimension.)